mar-pan/pjatk-docker/1. Dockerfile intro/README.md

     ```
 4. Connect to your container using the following command:
     ```
-    docker exec -it my-first-image bash
+    docker run -it my-first-image bash
     ```
 5. When inside container check your system version with the following command:
     ```